FEniCS/governance/governance.md

 members and voted upon by the existing Council after asking if the potential Member is interested and willing to serve in that capacity.
-The Council will be initially formed from the set of existing Core Developers who, as of late 2014, have been significantly active over the last year.
+The Council will be initially formed from the set of existing Core Developers who, as of mid 2016, have been significantly active over the last year.

 When considering potential Members, the Council will look at